kuco23/pokerlib/README.md

 print(hand.handenum) # <Hand.STRAIGHTFLUSH: 8>
 ```

-All of the enums used are of type `IntEnum`, so you can also specify cards as integer pairs (look at `pokerlib.enums` file to see the exact enumeration of ranks and suits).
-You can also compare different hands as
+All of the enums used are of `IntEnum` type, so you can also specify cards as integer pairs.
+The main part of the HandParser functionality is comparing different hands:

 ```python
 hand1 = HandParser([